robert-d-schultz/Total-War-Modding-Scripts/README.md

 This might be missing a few things, but whatever is missing is very hard to notice when in-game.

+## battle catchment map to png.py

+Use on the three blm_catchments: blm_catchment_override.compressed_map, blm_catchment_override_settlement_standard.compressed_map, blm_catchment_override_settlement_unfortified.compressed_map

+Transforming the png's back into their .compressed_map state can be done with BOB.

 ## global props bin.bt

 A template for use in 010 editor.